Melanoma and other skin cancersSkin cancer; Squamous cell cancer; Basal cell cancer; Actinic keratosis; Nonmelanoma skin cancer

 The following are some specific guidelines for avoiding excessive sun exposure:

-- Properly use sunscreens that block out both UVA and UVB radiation (broad spectrum coverage).
+- Properly use sunscreens that block out both UVA and UVB radiation (broad spectrum coverage) with at least SPF 30.
 DO NOT rely on sunscreen alone for sun protection.
 Also wear protective clothing and sunglasses.

 - Avoid sun exposure, particularly during the hours of 10 a.m. to 4 p.m., when UV rays are the strongest.